wp-media/adminimize/readme.txt

 = v1.7.15 (03/30/2011) =
 * Change functions for reduce WP Nav Menu
 * change to check for super admin; add new function and option on Global Options to set this
-* Maintenance: check for functions in Multisite, Superadmin for use the plugin smaller WP 3.0
+* Maintenance: check for functions in Multisite, Super-admin for use the plugin smaller WP 3.0
 * Feature: add css for more usability on settings
-* Bugfix: custom values for WP Nav Menu
+* Bug-fix: custom values for WP Nav Menu
 * Add Option for Super Admin
 * Change option for rewrite, after deactivate Dashboard; now you use a custom url, incl. http://
 * Maintenance: Language File

 = v1.7.14 (03/03/2011) =
 * Maintenance: remove php notice on role editor
-* Maintenance: Add fallback for dont load menu/submenu
+* Maintenance: Add fallback for don't load menu/sub-menu
 * Maintenance: Exclude all options in different files

 = v1.7.13 (03/02/2011) =